B Corporation (certification): International adoption

-In November 2024, there were 9,187 certified B Corporations across 161 industries in 106 countries, including Canada (1079 companies), Australia (1032 companies), France (1232 companies), United Kingdom (3144 companies), South Africa, and Afghanistan.
-The most active community outside of the United States is Sistema B. Since 2012, Sistema B has been the adaptation of the B Corps movement in Latin America, including in Argentina, Brazil, Chile, Uruguay and Colombia.
+In November 2024, there were 9,187 Certified B Corporations across 161 industries in 106 countries, including Canada (1079 companies), Australia (1032 companies), France (1232 companies), United Kingdom (3144 companies), South Africa, and Afghanistan.
+The most active community outside of the United States is Sistema B. Recent research has examined how national institutional environments shape the global diffusion of B Corp certification across countries.
+Since 2012, Sistema B has been the adaptation of the B Corps movement in Latin America, including in Argentina, Brazil, Chile, Uruguay and Colombia.
 This non-profit adapts proprietary certifications and evaluation metrics and modifies both to the context of each country.
 B Lab also assists Sistema B in incorporating a benefit corporation distinction into local legal systems.